Kakackle/python_scrapers_etc/job_scraping/JOB_TODOS.md

 ## Very concrete steps

-1. TODO: scrape from pracuj and careerjet with different search terms such as 'django' ,'fullstack' ,'web', 'junior'
+1. ~~TODO: scrape from pracuj and careerjet with different search terms such as 'django' ,'fullstack' ,'web', 'junior'~~
-2. TODO: run basic visualisations on these separate results in copies of 'pracuj_careerjet_python_pandas' notebook
+2. ~~TODO: run basic visualisations on these separate results in copies of 'pracuj_careerjet_python_pandas' notebook~~
-3. TODO: combine results into one csv
+3. ~~TODO: combine results into one csv~~
-4. TODO: filter data from nofluff api results
+4. ~~TODO: filter data from nofluff api results~~
-5. TODO: try to concat the cleaned nofluffdata to the scraping data
+5. ~~TODO: try to concat the cleaned nofluffdata to the scraping data~~
-6. TODO: przy zapisywaniu albo odczytywaniu resultatow z scrapu do sciezek dodac folder typu ' path = r'./scraping_results/' '
+6. ~~TODO: przy zapisywaniu albo odczytywaniu resultatow z scrapu do sciezek dodac folder typu ' path = r'./scraping_results/' '~~
+7. TODO: after running scraping scripts and api scripts run a script to combine the results or something | this should happen automatically, to have a main file with all results
+8. TODO: ...or: at the beginning of visualizations get all result files from folders of structure 'date/combined/'
+9. TODO: wiecej analizy z all_data_pandas, np. porownanie countu ofert z dnia, jakichs kombinacji itd
+10. TODO: Extract location cities or something
+11. TODO: Extract salary numbers
+12.